GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Related Work

-Apart from the above classic learning-free optimizers for ranking problems, there also exist learning-based (mostly neural) ranking models.
+Apart from the above classical learning-free optimizers for ranking problems, there also exist learning-based (mostly neural) models for similar tasks.
 The early work \cite{scarselli2005graph} applies a certain form of GNN to ranking web pages, while it requires label supervision for ground-truth ranks for training.
 While the authors in \cite{damke2021ranking} propose the family of so-called RankGNNs, their competitors are graphs. \cite{rigutini2011sortnet} applies a neural network approach for preference learning, \cite{koppel2019pairwise} generalizes \cite{burges2005learning}, but these methods require queries as input, which solve a different problem from ours. \cite{maurya2021graph} proposes the first GNN-based model to approximate betweenness and closeness centrality, facilitating locating influential nodes in the graphs in terms of information spread and connectivity.
 The pairwise direction is rarely considered in these works but it is important for the problem studied in this paper.
+Thus, our task differs fundamentally from the (abundant) learning-to-rank literature.

 \textbf{Directed Graph Neural Networks} Directed GNNs are useful in learning digraph node embeddings. \cite{tong2020digraph} builds aggregators based on higher-order proximity. \cite{zhang2021magnet} constructs a complex Hermitian Laplacian matrix. \cite{he2021digrac} introduces imbalance objectives for digraph clustering.
 In GNNRank, existing digraph neural networks can be readily incorporated.